 The project is situated in STEM Education with the broad objectives on students’ conceptual understanding, scientific skills in biology education.
 Currently, the following are ongoing projects:

-Undergraduate Students’ Conceptions about Natural Selection using Concept Inventory This project uses concept inventory as one of the methods of STEM education.
+This project uses concept inventory as one of the methods of STEM education.
 We explored the available concept inventory in the area of biology topics and more specifically in the area of evolution and natural selection.
-We adapted 20 concept inventories and administered to undergraduate students to study their conceptions on natural selection.
+We adapted 20 concept inventories and administered to 30 undergraduate students to study their conceptions on natural selection.
 (Meena Kharatmal, Sudhir Verma, Nagarjuna G., M C Arunan)

 Evidence-based teaching practices in STEM education at undergraduate level is gaining attention.
 It is a model showing learning gains in undergraduate classroom research.
 We implemented some of these practices viz., diagnostic questions, concept mapping, concept inventory, along with the classroom teaching of a course on Plant Physiology at undergraduate.
 Diagnostic questions were developed and used in the class prior to the topic to gain students’ prior understanding.
 This helped us to address problematic conceptions during teaching.
 Concept mapping helped students to organize and make connections with concepts through extensive blackboard work.
 Concept inventory, a method of assessing student understanding and learning gaps, was developed and used for assessment in the mid-term and after the course. ln this article, we introduce these practices, illustrate its feasibility, provide reflections on using these practices at college level.
 These practices are not only a deviation from the traditional lecture based methods, but also are student-centric focusing on using pedagogical strategies that are based on effective classroom research.
 These methods help teachers to provide feedback and assess student learning and difficulties in the core areas of biology education.